Painters

 If this painter is your match

-Steal this: Tone a canvas with a warm light ochre and paint a portrait from life in a single session, wet-into-wet, with no preparatory drawing and no medium.
+Borrow this: Tone a canvas with a warm light ochre and paint a portrait from life in a single session, wet-into-wet, with no preparatory drawing and no medium.
 Draw directly with the brush.
 Place each tone next to the adjacent tone without blending.
 Stop when the face catches a moment of specific life, even if the rest of the canvas is loose.
-That is what Hals painted every time.

 Adjacent painters